Carter4502/ViralContentBot/README.md

 # ViralContentBot
-Find viral instagram content easily
+Find viral instagram content easily.
+Make sure to install BeautifulSoup4 before using it with: pip install BeautifulSoup4